 Protein Options

-- Seafood: Shrimp and salmon can enhance the dish with their delicate tastes and healthy fats.
+- Seafood: Shrimp or salmon add a delicate flavour and healthy fats.

 Vegetables

-- Fresh: Vibrant options such as spinach, bell peppers, and carrots add color and crunch.
+- Fresh: Spinach, bell peppers, carrots for color and crunch.

 Sauces & Toppings